okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idx/index.md

 <ApiOperation method="post" url="/idp/idx/identify" />

 Given a username, checks if the user already exists, and, if so, returns the User ID.
-The Remediation object returned specifies the next step to take to enroll or authenticate this user.
+The Remediation object returned specifies the next step to take to authenticate the user, if they already exist, or to enroll them, if they do not.

 #### Request Body